joelcancela/S5_SP_BrainFuck/README.md

 # BrainFuckSI3

-This is the repository for the BrainFuck project.
-Our group is called PolyStirN.
+Polytech'Nice SI3 group PolyStirN's BrainFuck project.

+## Features
+[//]: # (TODO)

+## Requirements

-Maven is required to launch the project.
+Maven and the JDK 8 are required to be build the project.

 ## How to launch
 ### UNIX Systems